DarshanK777/Reva__/src/structure.md

     - add friends column in user to find if current profile is friend of user(done and api too )
     - complete settings page (rest-auth && custom api)

+#9th may:
+    - fix main feed frontend as per data from api (done)
+    - pagination  (done)

 #10th may:
     - develop page for post details
-    - alg for search feed
+    - alg for search feed api
+    - infinite scroll state update error (STATE UPDATION ERROR , DO AT NIGHT)

+#11th may:
+    - login page error notice
+    - connect detail page with api (reducers and all)
+    - change header icon placement

+#12th may:
+    - search feed to frontend
+    - canvas size bug

+#13th may:
+    - image lazy loading
-    - pagination
+    - make seperate reducers
+    - optimize the algorithms more

 #16th may:
     - animations and transitions